oelna/asn1-tools.js/README.md

 It is possible that it will produce false positives, but not likely in real-world scenarios (PEM, x509, CSR, etc).

-I'd be interested to hear if you encounter such a case.

 ### Zero Dependencies

-> A little copying is better than a little dependency - Golang Proverbs by Rob Pike

 Rather than requiring hundreds (or thousands) of lines of dependencies, this library takes the approach of including from other libraries in its suite